bigcausallab/bigMICE/README.md

 ### Spark and sparklyr

-This step is optional: you can set up an environment (run once in a new R project)
+The following commands can be run to set up an environment for a new project, and running them is optional.
 ```r
 install.packages("renv")
 library(renv)